 We have placed cookies (small text files) on your device to make this website better and easier to use.

-Nordben’s Triple C Plan is a retirement savings product that was available in seven currencies until Nordben stopped issuing this product to new business in 2015.
+The Nordben Triple C Plan is a retirement savings product that was available in seven currencies until the insurer stopped issuing this product to new business in 2015.
 It pays out at least the accumulated account (Policy) value on retirement (maturity) or on earlier death.

 If you have a CHF Triple C Plan policy, you should consider this information in conjunction with the announcement that can be accessed by clicking here.